Best Countries in Europe to Do Your Economics Master’s Degree

 Austria

-Fancy doing your Master's degree in the birthplace of Freud, Mozart and Schwazenegger?
-Although not always the first country to spring to mind, there are numerous reasons to consider the homeland of these three giants.
-First, the standard of living is high, incredibly high.
-Consulting agency Mercer has ranked its capital Vienna as the city with the world’s highest quality of life, 10 TIMES IN A ROW.
+First, the standard of living is high: consulting agency Mercer has ranked the capital Vienna as the city with the world’s highest quality of life yet again in 2023.
 On top of that, If you’re an EU/EEA national, you won’t have to pay any tuition fees, come from outside Europe, and you’ll be obliged to pay a relatively small amount per semester.
-It’s also at the centre of Europe - quite literally - so for those keen holiday-makers you’ll be spoilt for choice.
-A quick Flixbus and you can be anywhere.
+It’s also at the center of Europe – geographically speaking – so you’ll be spoilt for choice when trying to travel.
+A quick train or bus ride, and you can be anywhere.

 Disclaimer: statistics have been taken from a variety of online sources including: Ministry of Education, Culture and Science, Campus France, France Expatica, UCAS, DAAD, Education in Ireland, Canapprove, University of Porto, Study in Belgium, Study in Austria